Advanced Cancer Care for Cedar Rapids

 The Albert G. and Helen Nassif Radiation Center completes the full

-spectrum of cancer care for St. Luke's Hospital and will house the most
+spectrum of cancer care for St. Luke's Hospital, housing the most

 One out of every two men and one of every

 three women are expected to be diagnosed with cancer in their lifetimes.

 According to a 2014 World Health Organization Report cancer cases are

 expected to surge 57 percent worldwide in the next 20 years.

 Our cancer patients are assured of the most advanced treatment options.
 Our ultimate goal is to provide accurate, precise and timely service to fight cancer or relieve discomfort for the patient diagnosed with cancer.

 Dr. Nick Loudas, radiation oncologist, joins Dr. Arnold to discuss lung cancer diagnosis and treatment.
 They talk about the Lung Check and the importance of early detection, treatment options for lung cancer patients, how providers take a collaborative team approach to battling lung cancer and more.